BuildOnViction/gitbook/legal/privacy.md

 ### INTRODUCTION

 The Company values privacy and we make a concerted effort to minimize and, to the extent possible, eliminate the exposure of personal data during the use of our interface.
-TomoChain does not collect, hold, or store keys, account information, or passwords.
+Viction does not collect, hold, or store keys, account information, or passwords.

 To the extent we collect any personal information, this privacy policy (“Policy”) describes how the Company collects, uses, and shares personal information of people who use our websites (the “Site”), TomoWallet, TomoScan, TomoMaster, TomoIssuer, TomoRelayer, TomoStats, TomoBridge and our other products (collectively, the “Services”).